mikestaub/serverless-express/README.md

 Now that everything is done, you can get back to work and enjoy serverless and express in the same time ;)

+### Todo

+- [ ] create "serverless express yaml" command that updates the serverless.yml file with all the endpoints of the express app